 How can you tell if your engagement work has been effective?
 We'll analyze a few different approaches to evaluation, and equip you with practical tools for evaluating your engagement activities.

-Learn at your own pace - this course is offered asynchronously, and you can move through the prepared course materials on whatever schedule works for you.
+Learn at your own pace - this course is offered asynchronously, and you can move through the prepared course materials on whatever schedule works for you over the course of your 6 months of access.

 Plan your own learning - We've planned out six main lessons for you, and prepared a wide range of videos, readings, and case studies that will help you build your Community Engagement toolkit - Navigate the course in whichever order works best for you and your need.